-In 2018, Re-Vision is celebrating its 30th birthday, The organisation has grown a little over the years and changed in some ways, but not in others.
+In 2018, Re-Vision celebrated its 30th birthday, The organisation has grown a little over the years and changed in some ways, but not in others.
 The Winter Residential held in January 2018 celebrated the 30th anniversary and celebrated the founders, Chris and Ewa Robertson, who are leaving Re-Vision at the end of this academic year.
-See our most recent copy of Acorn, the newsletter for students, graduates and other friends of Re-Vision, here: Acorn no 30 March 2018.pub
+See our most recent copy of Acorn, the newsletter for students, graduates and other friends of Re-Vision, here:

 Also, see these memories published as part of the 20th anniversary celebrations which gives some of the flavour of Re-Vision’s beginnings Dreaming Re-Vision, Roe Woodroffe 2008